Sometimes A River Song

 A powerful yet tender, thought provoking book.

 This is a text that is incomparable to any other with its visceral prose and haunting narration.
 Aiyana's unforgettable voice is intelligent and emotionally intuitive despite her illiteracy.
 She narrates her inner world through the motions of nature, immediately pulling the reader into a colourful landscape with her beautiful vignettes of movement and feeling.
 However, the threat of violence constantly lingers in the background through the patriarchal riverboat community she lives in.
 It mainly comes in the form of her father and it ensures she cannot stay even though it is the only home she has ever known.
 Intercepting her narrative, we are given a different point of view through Silas, the stranger her father brings home who is hiding secrets of his own.
 The impressive jump in narrative voice from Aiyana to Silas further highlights Avril Joy's tremendous talent for words, voices, storytelling and rhythm.
-Sometimes A River Song is a short text, but not one that compromises on aftertaste.
-The story will stay with you, and you will find yourself on the verge of tears as you finish with Aiyana's voice under your skin and the river song in your heart.

 The best written book I've read in ages.
 I could feel the damp of the river, inhale the smells of the river, feel the daily challenges facing the amazing variety of characters.
 Such an original story, written with good pace, it grips you and you don't want to put this book down.
 Nor should you.
 It's one not to be missed.